-It is a good idea to use a solicitor or Will-Writer.
-If you do not want to use a solicitor, there are forms that you can buy or you can make your own.
-However, a solicitor may be beneficial as they can advise on a variety of legal matters which you may not have thought of.
+There are many different ways to make a Will and so there should be a way that suits everyone.
+Having a Solicitor write your Will professionally is always a good option as they can advise on a variety of legal matters which you may not have thought of.
 You may wish to discuss the possibility of care affecting your finances in older age and making sure you appoint attorneys to deal with matters if you become too ill to do so yourself.